dtledev/dtledev/README.md

 # 👋 Hi, I’m Daniel!

-## A cloud engineer with experience in server infra, consulting and networking
+## A cloud engineer continuously learning
-Continuously learning

 - 🔭 I’m currently working in cloud infrastructure solutions and automation using Terraform
 - 🌱 I’m currently learning serverless development using Python and Go and running workloads on kubernetes